-Bartles & Jaymes is a beloved brand of flavored coolers and beverages that was introduced by the E & J Gallo Winery in the United States in 1985.
+Bartles & Jaymes is a beloved brand of flavored wine coolers and malt beverages that was introduced by the E & J Gallo Winery in the United States in 1985.
 The brand quickly gained popularity due to its unique and refreshing taste, and it became a go-to drink for many people during the 1980s.

 However, Bartles & Jaymes wine coolers disappeared from store shelves after the 1980s, leaving many fans of the brand wondering what happened.
 The answer lies in taxes, taxes, taxes.